 How to create a clear brand persona without a split personality

 So if a brand persona represents all the personas, how do we create one that doesn’t seem to have a split personality?

 To create a crystal clear brand persona, all you need to do is the following:

-2. With your chosen brand team, line your mapped buyer persona posters up on the wall, and start circling the characteristics that are common to all.
+With your brand team, line your chosen buyer personas up on the wall and start circling the characteristics that are common to all.
 Naturally, these are different personas, with different needs, goals and motivations.
-However, there are also a few things that bind them.
+However, there are also a few things that bind them together.
 Maybe they all went to uni and have since worked their way up the corporate ranks.
-Perhaps they can be grouped in a similar age range.
-Perhaps they have one or two goals in common?
+Perhaps they can be grouped in a similar age range, or they have one or two goals in common?
 And so on.
-Simply track back through all of your persona building questions and find enough commonalities to create a picture of a new person.
+Simply track back through your persona building questions and find enough commonalities to create a picture of a new person.

-4. Now, let’s deepen our brand persona profile bit with some brand-specific questions:
+4. Deepen your brand persona profile with some brand-specific questions:

 - What would be the best thing that could happen to them in their business tomorrow?